crodier/software-blog/_posts/2025-03-28-cost-of-software-hygiene.md

 I'm not talking about some small system; I'm referring to Amazon Ads size systems, major portions of entire investment banks.
-At hedge funds, this is what we in fact do, to keep teams productive, when we need it to survive.
+At hedge funds, this is what we in fact do, to keep teams productive.
+We need the hygiene, to survive.
 We don't make excuses, we solve the challenges, and reap the rewards of the hygienic environment.
 It does feel painful, but it drives velocity more than